-Hong Kong Confinement Nanny Interview Guide
+Hong Kong Confinement Nanny Interview Questions

 In Hong Kong, when the expecting mom is out of the first trimester, families often begin looking for a confinement nanny.
 Hiring a nanny who aligns with your family's values and gets along well with everyone is crucial.
-At Parachute, we always suggest two rounds of interviews (first round via video chat and second in-person at your home) to evaluate the nanny's experience, personality, and childcare approach.

 In this blog, we came up with 21 interview questions that will assist you in making an informed decision when selecting a confinement nanny.